J1R3N/TerrariaTestMod/README.md

 # TerrariaTestMod
-Just a basic foundation of the start of the TModLoader Mod programming
+Just a basic foundation of the start of the TModLoader Mod programming.
+Please consider to keep updating and review the project, thanks!